Fort Sumter Visitor Education Center

-At the Fort Moultrie Visitor Center (1214 Middle Street, Sullivan's Island) museum exhibits trace the story of American seacoast defenses from 1776-1947.
-A 20-minute orientation film is offered on the hour and half-hour from 9:00 a.m. with the last film starting at 4:30 p.m.
+Museum exhibits at the Fort Moultrie Visitor Center, trace the story of American seacoast defenses from 1776-1947.
+A 22-minute orientation film is offered every half hour from 9:00 a.m. with the last film starting at 4:00 p.m.
 A bookstore offers interpretive items relating to Fort Moultrie's history.
 The rest of the site is primarily outdoors.